w3c/cogai/minimalist.md

 This is an analysis of what a minimalist approach to chunks would involve, and is thus the most biologically plausible design when it comes to realisation as pulsed neural networks.
 The minimalist approach can also serve as a baseline when considering additional features that provide greater convenience for manual development of declarative and procedural knowledge.
 If knowledge is acquired through machine learning rather than manual development, then such additional features may actually act as a complication rather than a benefit!

 A minimalist specification for chunks is that a chunk is a typed set of properties whose values are names that reference other chunks.
 In other words we dispense with numbers, booleans, string literals, dates and lists as built-in data types for values.
-All of these can be instead modelled as chunks
+All of these can be instead modelled as chunks:

-* Lists as a sequence of chunks with a property for the list item and the successor chunk
+* Lists as a sequence of chunks with a property for the list item and anothe property for the successor chunk
 * Booleans as chunks that denote true or false
 * Numbers as a sequence of chunks where each chunk has a single digit and a successor chunk
 * String literals as a similar sequence of characters